 Why does Marriage have to be so difficult?
 “I am obsessed with this question,” says filmmaker Roger Nygard.
 “When I obsess on a topic, I don’t let go until I have a movie about it.
 I like to interrogate people about impossible ideas, and because it’s on camera, they don’t charge me.
 It’s like free therapy.”

-We all know the problems and the statistics: marriage rates are down, divorce rates are up, and over time people become more and more unsatisfied in their marriages.
+We all know the statistics: marriage rates are down, divorce rates are up, and over time people become more and more dissatisfied in their marriages.
 Never in human history have human beings expected so much from romantic partners.
 Monogamy is the rule, but humans are constantly violating it.
 Is love a spiritual thing or is it all chemicals?
 Why are men and women are attracted to very different things?
 Couples admit there is a big drop in sex after marriage, so how can they keep the passion fresh?
 What are the secrets that lead to happy relationships?
 Nygard tracked down the experts — and some extraordinary regular folks — to find all the answers to these questions.

-Among those interviewed are:
+Among the experts interviewed are:

 John Gottman, Ph.D., Co-founder of The Gottman Institute, Author, Why Marriages Succeed or Fail

 Julie Schwartz Gottman, Ph.D., Co-founder of the Gottman Institute; Author, 10 Lessons to Transform Your Marriage

 Beryl Huang, Clinical Hypnotherapist, Author of, Move Toward Love